-The extent of residents' progression toward achievement of the program's required educational goals and objectives is evaluated formally.
+The extent of residents' progression toward achievement of the program's required educational goals and objectives must be evaluated.

-- 6.4. a.
-Initial assessment - 6.4.a.(1) At the beginning of the residency, the RPD in conjunction with preceptors, assess each resident's entering knowledge and skills related to the educational goals and objectives. - 6.4.a.(2) By the end of the orientation period, the results of residents' initial assessments are documented by the program director or designee in each resident's development plan and taken into consideration when determining residents' learning experiences, learning activities, evaluations, and other changes to the program's overall plan. - 6.4.b.
-Formative (on-going, regular) assessment
+6.4. a.
+Initial assessment

+- 6.4.a.(1) At the beginning of the residency, the RPD in conjunction with preceptors, must assess each resident's entering knowledge and skills related to the educational goals and objectives. - 6.4.a.(2) By the end of the orientation period, the results of residents' initial assessments must be documented by the program director or designee in each resident's development plan and taken into consideration when determining residents' learning experiences, learning activities, evaluations, and other changes to the program's overall plan. - 6.4.b.
+Formative (on-going, regular) assessment - 6.4.b.(1) Preceptors must provide on-going feedback to residents about how they are progressing and how they can improve.
+The feedback must be frequent, immediate, specific, and constructive.

-- 6.4.b.(1) Preceptors provide on-going feedback to residents about how they are progressing and how they can improve.
-The feedback is frequent, immediate, specific, and constructive. - 6.4.b.(2) Preceptors make appropriate adjustments to residents' learning activities in response to information obtained through day-to-day informal observations, interactions, and assessments.
+6.4.b.(2) Preceptors must make appropriate adjustments to residents' learning activities in response to information obtained through day-to-day informal observations, interactions, and assessments.